 The typeface you use will pull a lot of your logo’s weight, in that it’s often the first thing people notice when checking out a brand.
-You may want to consider using an elegant script font, but make sure that it’s clearly legible before committing.
-Or, for a more creative vibe, try using a custom display font.
+Consider who your target audience is, and go from there.

 Black and red are a common color combination found in boutique logo design, as are colors like maroon and gold.
 In general, boutique brands tend to feature more traditionally “feminine” colors, but you may want to go for something edgy and unexpected to separate yourself from competitors.

 Colors are easily associated with emotions, so you’ll want to leverage that when choosing your palette for your logo design.